-Goal Strategic Objective Goal1: To promote equitable and sustainable provision, and 1.1.
-To ensure adequate provision and maintenance of maintenance of municipal infrastructure and delivery of basic infrastructure services. community services ensuring health and safety 1.2.
-To provide reliable basic services to households and business 1.3.
-To promote environmental health and safety Goal 2: To promote viable, liveable and sustainable 2.1.
-Creating and facilitating an effective integrated conducive developmental municipality that promotes transformative environment that results in inclusive local economic growth, economic livelihoods sustainable decent employment and alleviates poverty.
+Goal Strategic Objective Goal1: To promote equitable and sustainable 1.1.
+To ensure adequate provision and provision, and maintenance of municipal maintenance of basic infrastructure. infrastructure and delivery of community services 1.2.
+To provide reliable basic services to ensuring health and safety households and business 1.3.
+To promote environmental health and safety Goal 2: To promote viable, liveable and 2.1.
+Creating and facilitating an effective, integrated and sustainable developmental municipality that conducive environment that results in inclusive local promotes transformative economic livelihoods economic growth, sustainable decent employment and poverty alleviation.
 2.2.
 Enhance sectoral development through trade, investment, and business retention.
 2.3.
 Promote SMME and entrepreneurial development through knowledge economy.
 2.4.
 Ensure the resilience of the ecosystem by enhancing oceans economy and tourism.
 2.5.
-Effective and efficient implementation of spatial planning in compliant manner that involves traditional leaders Goal 3: Improve the effectiveness of governance 2.12.Create a conducive administrative environment and administrative and financial systems. organizational development. • 2.13.To provide effective and efficient Information Communication and Technology services 2.14.Ensure effective and efficient Governance through improved audit outcome and Budget Implementation 2.15.
-To promote, good governance, public participation, an enabling administrative environment and stable leadership
+Effective and efficient implementation of spatial planning in compliant manner that involves traditional leaders 2.6.
+To promote creation of employment opportunities and decent jobs.
+Goal 3: Improve the effectiveness of 3.1.
+Create a conducive administrative environment and governance administrative and financial organizational development. systems.
+3.2.
+To provide effective and efficient Information Communication and Technology services 3.3.
+Ensure effective and efficient Governance through improved audit outcome and Budget Implementation 3.4.
+To promote, good governance, public participation, an enabling administrative environment and stable leadership ioddolollip